AlifioDitya/TubesOOP_KYS/README.md

 ## Getting Started
 ### Prerequisites
-To run this program, you will need a Linux environment with the G++ compiler installed.
+To run this program, you will need a Linux OS with the G++ compiler and makefile installed.
 We recommend using WSL with Ubuntu distribution as it has been tested on such environment.

 ### Installation
 1. Clone this repository